Ikayherce/debbies-blog/README.md

 - Choose your region - EU.
 - Click "Create App".

-2. Set up environment variables:
+2. Set up environment variables (in my case on Gitpod):
 - Create a file named env.py in the top level of your Django app.
 - Import os in env.py.
 - Set necessary environment variables: